 Not following your daily energy rhythm

-Even if you created a schedule to follow, it doesn’t mean it’s the one which fits you the best.
+Even if you created a schedule to follow, it doesn’t mean it’s the one that fits you the best.

-You should try to make a schedule which will follow your natural energy levels in a day.
+You should try to make a schedule that will follow your natural energy levels in a day.